Connect with us

 Outpatient Treatment: This includes treatment for kidney dialysis, cancer treatment and chemotherapy

-Pre & Post Hospital Treatment: This covers the cost of any related treatments that are incurred before or after the hospitalisation stay.
+Pre & Post Hospital Treatment: This covers the cost of any related treatments incurred before or after the hospitalisation.

 Who Are The Different Insurers?

-As the name suggests, private integrated shield plans are offered by private insurers.
-Today, there are a total of seven insurers that offer these private insurance plans.
+As the name suggests, private insurers offer private integrated shield plans.
+Today, there are 7 insurers in Singapore that offer these IP plans.
 They are:

 AIA: AIA HealthShield Gold Max